 The oversight of the Finance Department is the responsibility of the Finance Director, Thomas W. Chandler.
 This department is comprised of two divisions, Finance & Accounting and Utilities & Licensing.
 There are eleven full-time personnel positions in Finance & Accounting and twenty-four full-time personnel positions in Utilities & Licensing to serve the citizens of Florence.

 The City is subject to an annual audit of its accounting practices and internal controls by a qualified independent auditing firm.
 As a part of this audit process, the City produces an annual financial statement which complies with standards developed by the Government Finance Officers Association of the United States and Canada (GFOA).
-GFOA awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Florence for its comprehensive annual financial report for the fiscal year ended June 30, 2014.
-The Certificate awarded for fiscal year ended 2014 marks the seventeenth consecutive year the award has been received by the City of Florence.
+GFOA awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Florence for its comprehensive annual financial report for the fiscal year ended June 30, 2015.
+The Certificate awarded for fiscal year ended 2015 marks the eighteenth consecutive year the award has been received by the City of Florence.

 To be awarded the Certificate of Achievement, a governmental entity must publish an easily readable and efficiently organized comprehensive annual financial report with contents which conform to GFOA program standards.
 Such reports must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.